 FIXED PRICE AGREEMENTS (are contracts and purchase order)

 A fixed price contract or purchase order is when the awarding agency gives a lump sum of money.
 The amount is predetermined without regard for the actual costs of the project.
 Generally there is no program specific audit and there is a greater amount of flexibility.
 Fixed price agreements are generally tied into deliverables.
 This means that either reports or products have a delivery due date that is sometimes tied into a payment schedule.
-If, at the conclusion of the performance period, funds remain in the 6-ledger grant account, the Project Director/Fiscal Officer may utilize those funds after the performance end date.
-The funds must be used, however for items or activities that is closely related to the project for which the agency granted the award.
+If, at the conclusion of the performance period, funds remain in the grant account, the PI/PD/Fiscal Officer may utilize those funds after the performance end date.
+The funds must be used for items or activities that are closely related to the project for which the agency granted the award and must additionally be used within twelve months after the end date of the project performance period.

 ADVANCED PAYMENT/AUTO-PAYMENTS/SCHEDULED PAYMENTS (generally on contracts with a few exceptions for grants)